Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Results

-Finally, we compare this various data populations' results from the analyses done in tables \ref{tab:combined_results_cor1} and \ref{tab:combined_hsd_cor1} on a random dataset as a control analysis.
-This dataset is the size of the mean of means from the four respective datasets described in section \ref{subsec:choosing_data_populations} and is randomized in a range from $-90^{\circ}$ to $90^{\circ}$.
+We compare this various data populations' results from the analyses done in Tables \ref{tab:combined_results_cor1} and \ref{tab:combined_hsd_cor1} on a random dataset as a control analysis.
+This dataset is the size of the mean of means from the four respective datasets described in Section \ref{subsec:choosing_data_populations} and is randomized in a range from $-90^{\circ}$ to $90^{\circ}$.
+The aggregated \acrshort{jsd} metric is lower than $0.02$ for model and observation comparisons while it is above $0.2$ when the comparison includes the probability distribution of the random dataset.
+This is what we expected the metric to show in this control case.

+Visually inspecting Figure \ref{fig:combined_performance} shows that there is close correlation between the shapes of the \acrshort{angular difference} probability distributions for features traced in the \acrshort{cor-1 pB}, \acrshort{forward pB}, \acrshort{ne los}, and \acrshort{ne central} populations when compared to the model's magnetic field orientation.